Jaeson Ma: Triller

-Ma is a Strategic Advisor, Financier, and Principle of the social music video app Triller.

-In September 2020, Ma brokered and put together the comeback fight between Mike Tyson and Roy Jones Jr, which ended up launching his boxing career.
+Ma is a strategic advisor, financier, and principal of the social music video app Triller.
+In September 2020, Ma brokered and put together the comeback fight between Mike Tyson and Roy Jones Jr.

 EST Media Holdings

 In 2020, Ma founded EST Media Holdings alongside co-founder Eric Tu, executive of Vice Media and Anonymous Content.
-There are the following subsidiary companies under EST Media, Eastern Standard Times, EST Studios, and OP3N.
+There subsidiary companies of EST Media include Eastern Standard Times, EST Studios, and OP3N.
 Ma stated, "The steady rise in popularity of Asian content all over the world is a testament to the potential for the continent to become a powerhouse in entertainment.
-The team we've assembled at EST Studios has the experience and relationships that will bring together the best from East and West to tell the stories that can unite us."
-Jaeson Ma has also been featured in Variety 500.
+The team we have assembled at EST Studios has the experience and relationships that will bring together the best from East and West to tell the stories that can unite us."

-EST Studios develops, finances, and produces premium long-form storytelling from Asia to the world, representing the best Asian content globally.
-This enterprise aims to be the first global media company that can unify the voices of Asian filmmakers to tell Asian stories.
-The company is currently eyeing an annual slate of 15 projects they will be financing, producing, and representing for sales at global film markets such as the EFM, Cannes, and the AFM.
-By July 2022, EST Studios has acquired sales and distribution rights for multiple Asian contents, such as Vietnamese sci-fi Maika, Chinese-American family drama Beneath The Banyan Tree, Sundance entry Every Day In Kaimuki, Ann Hu's bilingual drama Confetti, and Tribeca premiered documentary Hidden Letters.

-EST Studios also announced a co-production partnership with Taiwan-based Studio76.
-Together they are targeting an initial slate of six films across all genres aimed primarily at the Asian market.
-EST Studios has also partnered with Ace Studios.

-Working with EST Studios is Eastern Standard Times, a Gen Z-focused global media platform showcasing and celebrating Asian youth narratives.
-Recently, this company launched in Australia and is scheduled to release content three times a week across Tiktok, Instagram, Twitter, and Facebook.
+In April 2023, EST Studios acquired international sales rights to Streams Flow From A River, a Canneseries selection produced by Canada’s Fae Pictures and starring Jane Luk and Simon Sinn.
+The series, created by Christopher Yip, follows a Chinese-Canadian immigrant family trapped in their laundromat together during a snowstorm.
+In May 2023, EST Studios secured the global sales rights to Chabak– Night Of Murder And Romance, a Korean horror-thriller feature film directed by William Inhyuk Hyoung, starring Danny Ahn, a member of K-Pop group G.O.D., Kyoung-In Hong, and Min-Chae Kim.

+Also in May 2023, EST Studios formed a partnership with N8 Studios to bring East Asian content to global markets, beginning with the Thai horror film Home For Rent at the 2023 Marche du Film.
+EST also acquired sales rights to Surf Nation, a documentary feature film about two Chinese surfers aspiring to represent their country in the Olympics.
+In addition, EST Studios pitched Caylee So's drama The Harvest to international buyers at Cannes Film Festival 2023.